Entrepreneurship-and-Innovation-Club/SEIC/README.md

 **ABOUT** :
 _SEIC aims to help university memebers experiment, collaborate, initiate and implement ideas & plans.
 Meet and share ideas.
 Take risks, face challenges and commit to their dreams.
 To fund their dream project.
 Innovate in their fields.
 Meet established innovators & entrepreneurs.
 And to build and network with a great community of doers._

+## SEIC helps you

+Find and meet like-minded, knowledgeful, motivated individuals, potentially willing to join your project.

+Present your ideas / creations to a wider audience and test it with a support group.

+Fund your project if it requires specialized equiment not available locally or not affordale to you.

 ## Recommended interest fields
 If you consider yourself or your idea among any of the mentioned fields, we recommend you part-take in the club activities:
 + *Music*